The Legend of Zelda: The Minish Cap

-The Minish Cap continues the story of the Four Sword, a weapon introduced in Four Swords and Four Swords Adventures.
+The Minish Cap serves as a prequel to Four Swords and Four Swords Adventures, telling the origins of the titular Four Sword and the villain Vaati.
 The game retains many elements common to previous Zelda games, especially top-down predecessors such as A Link to the Past, and includes new features and mechanics.
 Chiefly, the protagonist Link acquires a magical talking cap named Ezlo, who can shrink Link to the diminutive size of a Minish.

 The Minish Cap was well received among critics.
 It was named the 20th best Game Boy Advance game in an IGN feature and was selected as the 2005 Game Boy Advance Game of the Year by GameSpot.
-The game was re-released on the Wii U Virtual Console in June 2014, and on the Nintendo Switch Online + Expansion Pack in February 2023.
+The game was re-released on the Wii U Virtual Console in 2014 and on the Nintendo Classics service in February 2023.

 Gameplay

 The Minish Cap features gameplay similar to previous Zelda installments.
 Link must explore an overworld and complete multiple dungeons, acquiring new items and abilities throughout the game.

 The titular "Minish cap" refers to a new ability that allows Link to transform into "Minish size" using portals throughout the world.
 Link's smaller size changes his ability to traverse his environments.
 For instance, a small portal inaccessible to Link in his normal size can be used by Minish-sized Link.
 A puddle that Link can normally walk over will be too deep for Minish-sized Link to traverse.

 Along with items common to Zelda games (such as bombs and arrows), The Minish Cap introduces three new items: the Mole Mitts (allowing Link to dig through earthen walls), the Gust Jar (which sucks up enemies and other objects), and the Cane of Pacci (which flips objects upside-down).
 In certain areas, the player can create multiple copies of Link; although The Minish Cap is a single-player game, this ability is inspired by the multiplayer-focused Four Swords games.
 The player can also collect "Kinstones", artifacts that are broken into two fragments.
-Finding a matching Kinstone piece can progress the game or award other prizes.
+Finding matching Kinstone pieces can progress the game or award other prizes.